What To Do When You Want Love But Can't Seem To Find It

 iStock/PeopleImages

 Many people who want love try dating apps like Tinder and Hinge, where we can get to know a person through their bio, which often contains photos or even a video, and by sending messages.
-Although it is possible for you to find love on dating apps, many people use them as surface-level confidence boosters.
+Although it is possible for you to find love through online dating apps, many people use them as surface-level confidence boosters.

 Know how you want to be loved in a healthy relationship